 A: Completion of the Spin-Off is conditioned on IBM's receipt of a separate written opinion from Paul, Weiss, Rifkind and Wharton & Garrison LLP to the effect that the Distribution will qualify for non-recognition of gain and loss under Section 355 and related provisions of the Internal Revenue Code of 1986 (the "Code").
 Accordingly, it is expected that the Distribution, together with certain related transactions, qualifies as a transaction that is tax-free to IBM and IBM's stockholders, for U.S. federal income tax purposes, under Sections 368(a)(1)(D) and 355 of the Code, and thus no gain or loss will be recognized by, or be includible in the income of, a U.S. Holder (as defined in "Material U.S. Federal Income Tax Consequences of the Spin-Off") as a result of the Distribution, except with respect to any cash (if any) received by IBM stockholders in lieu of fractional shares.
 After the Distribution, IBM stockholders will allocate their basis in their IBM common stock held immediately before the Distribution between their IBM common stock and our common stock in proportion to their relative fair market values on the date of Distribution.
+IBM may also waive the tax opinion as a condition to the completion of the Spin-Off.
+IBM does not currently intend to waive this condition to the obligation to complete the Spin-Off.
+If IBM were to waive this condition, it would communicate such waiver to IBM stockholders in a manner as described in "The Spin-Off-Conditions to the Spin-Off."
 See "Material U.S. Federal Income Tax Consequences of the Spin-Off" for more information regarding the potential tax consequences to you of the Spin-Off.
 You should consult your tax advisor as to the particular tax consequences of the Spin-Off to you.